State's new coronavirus deaths spike to 245; cases rise 5,446

 National

 Since the first death was reported five months ago on Feb.
-29, the toll has risen to 159,929, an increase of 568 Monday after 467 Sunday and 1,123 Saturday, according to Worldometers.info.
+29, the toll has risen to 160,290, an increase of 1,362 Tuesday afterr 568 Monday, according to Worldometers.info.

 Worldwide

-The U.S. represented 13.0percent of the 4,366 additional deaths Monday and 22.8 percent of the world total though its population is only 4.3 percent of the global total.
-The one week world death increase was 39,890 at 6.1 percent.
+The U.S. represented 21.6 percent of the 6,291 additional deaths Tuesday and 22.8 percent of the world total though its population is only 4.3 percent of the global total.
+The one week world death increase was 40,725 at 6.1 percent.

-Mexico reported 266 more deaths late Monday compared with a high of 1,092 on June 4 for a total of 48,012.
-On Friday, Mexico moved past United Kingdom into third place.
-For the first time since the pandemic, the three nations with the most deaths are all in the Western Hemisphere.
+Mexico reported 857 more deaths late Tuesday compared with a high of 1,092 on June 4 for a total of 48,869 in third place.

 Four European nations are in the top 10.
-The United Kingdom's deaths decreased went from 8 to 9 with 46,210.
+The United Kingdom's deaths increased from 9 to 89 for a total of 46,299.
 The daily high was 1,172.
-No. 6 Italy, which at one time was the world's epicenter and reached 919 in one day, reported 12 deaths, among the lowest since the pandemic like Britain.
-No. 7 France reported 22 and No. 8 Spain 9.
+No. 6 Italy, which at one time was the world's epicenter and reached 919 in one day, reported 5 deaths, among the lowest since the pandemic.
+No. 7 France added 2 and No. 8 Spain 26.

-Sweden, which has been doing "herd immunity," reported 5 new deaths for a total of 5,744 in 22nd and 43 cases.
-Neighboring Norway, reported its first death since July 17 to rise to 267, as well as 66 more cases.
+Sweden, which has been doing "herd immunity," reported 6 new deaths for a total of 5,747 in 22nd and 37 cases.
+Neighboring Norway remained at 256, as well as 28 more cases.

 Scripps Only Content 2020